 Answered By: Mary Ann Cullen Last Updated: Aug 03, 2020 Views: 1007

 Boolean operators are words used to connect search terms (keywords) to improve your results.
 Most search engines assume you want results containing all of the search terms you enter in the search box, but some research databases require that you use Boolean operators between terms.
-Even when not required, searching GALILEO, the GIL library catalogs or even search engines like Google can be more effective if you use Boolean operators appropriately.
+Even when not required, searching databases, the GIL library catalogs or even search engines like Google can be more effective if you use Boolean operators appropriately.

 The most commonly used Boolean operators are AND, OR, and NOT.